misterpeddy/hands-down/README.md

 5. Reload the page (_if needed_).
 6. Do step 2 and 3.

+_Note_: you can run the app in your normal browser session, _but it's recommended_ to open a separate browser window with as few extensions as possible (since those can affect the performance score).

 #### CI
 The CI will test several metrics which are: performance, accessibility, best practices, SEO and _PWAness_.
 Each score (apart from the PWA ones) are percentage.